 Before (prevention)

 - Anticipate triggers.
-Track when tantrums happen — transitions, hunger, tiredness, and overstimulation top most family lists.
+Track when tantrums happen.
+Transitions, hunger, tiredness, and overstimulation top most family lists.
+If you want a system for this rather than guessing, how to track behavior patterns walks through what to write down.

 - Warn before transitions.
 "5 more minutes" → "2 more" → "1 more" → "Time to go."
 Sudden endings provoke the most meltdowns.